-Linda Fletcher of Oakville is very active in the music community as a teacher, composer, singer, adjudicator, clinician, accompanist and music director.
-Her early piano studies were with Grace Vandendool.
-She graduated Magna Cum Laude with a B.Mus. (honours) degree and a B.Ed from McMaster University, where she studied piano with Reginald Bedford, and voice with Dr. Gladys Whitehead.
-She received an A. Mus. degree in voice from the University of Western Ontario and was awarded the gold medal for the highest mark in Canada.
+Linda Fletcher, of Oakville, is very active in the music community as a teacher, composer, singer, adjudicator, clinician, accompanist, and music director.
+She began her piano studies with Grace Vandendool and went on to graduate Magna Cum Laude with a Bachelor of Music (honours) degree in Music Education from McMaster University, where she studied piano with Reginald Bedford, and voice with Dr. Gladys Whitehead.
+She received her Bachelor of Education from the Ontario Teacher Education College and her A. Mus. degree in voice from the University of Western Ontario, for which she was awarded the gold medal for the highest mark in Canada.
 Linda continued her study of voice with Tom Oliver and organ with Keith Hopkins.
 She also plays French horn and guitar.

 Linda is a composer of choral and vocal solo music, and writes both secular and sacred music.
 Her first published choral composition, A Song of Sharing, became the publisher’s best-selling song with international sales of over 15,000 copies and has since gained more popularity as a festival and exam selection.
 Another, Linda’s setting of The Olde Irish Blessing was performed in Rome for World Youth Day before an audience of 3,000 and continues to be performed worldwide.
 More recently, she was the compiler and editor of a series of Canadian song books entitled Sing!, published by Leslie Music Supply.
 In 2021, some of Linda’s newest songs will be distributed in partnership with Full Voice Music Inc. ()